saltyorg/docs/docs/reference/multiple-instances.md

 ### What about roles that aren't listed here?

+???+warning "The following method is not officially supported"

+    Roles are mostly untested with this method.
+Deploying them in this way may lead to unexpected behavior, so proceed with caution and be prepared for some troubleshooting.

-You can create multiple instances of nearly any role with an environment variable:
+You can create an additional instance of nearly any role by passing a custom instance name at the command line using the `--extra-vars` (or `-e`) argument.

 For example, this will install a single standard instance of photoprism: